 Q: Was it easy meeting people and making friends?

 A: No, not at all.
 There's a lack of places to go.
-The best making for making friends in Abuja is to join an expat network.
+The best way to make friends in Abuja is to join an expat network.

 About working in Abuja